Criminal investigators hired by charities as pressure mounts over fraud

 But critics question the rationale in not reporting fraud data, speculating that it could be an indication of under detection and less effective management.

-Oliver May, Oxfam GB's head of counter-fraud and a former UK organised crime investigator, said NGOs were reluctant to share fraud data, partly for fear of jeopardising donations, but an increase in NGO fraud reporting would be a welcome change.
+Oliver May, Oxfam GB's head of counter-fraud and a former UK organized crime investigator, said NGOs were reluctant to share fraud data, partly for fear of jeopardizing donations, but an increase in NGO fraud reporting would be a welcome change.

 Oxfam GB said it lost 0.16 percent of its income to fraud and corruption in 2014-15, although some was recovered.